raspberrypi/documentation/hardware/display/troubleshooting.md

 omxplayer --display=5 video.mkv
 ```

-**Please note: you may need to increase the amount of memory allocated to the GPU to 128MB if the videos are 1080P, adjust the gpu_mem value in config.txt for this.
+**Please note: you may need to increase the amount of memory allocated to the GPU to 128MB if the videos are 1080P.
+Adjust the gpu_mem value in config.txt for this.
 The Raspberry Pi headline figures are 1080P30 decode, so if you are using two 1080P clips it may not play correctly depending on the complexity of the videos.**

 Display numbers are: